zurutech/zurutech.github.io/_posts/2020-09-02-feedback-article.md

 ## What is a Feedback?<br>
 A Feedback occurs when an environment reacts to an action or behavior.
-Every day people are giving and receiveing feedbacks: a response to a greeting from a friend, laughing while watching a comic film and being sad if you experience a negative event, are all feedbacks example, which are emotional reactions.
+Every day people are giving and receiveing feedbacks: a response to a greeting from a friend, laughing while watching a comic film and being sad if you experience a negative event, are all feedbacks example, basically based on emotional reactions.

-In a company we can ta
+In corporate environments, a feedback turns to the process that describes how the result of a task performed by a person is reflecting on that person, in order to suggest how to correct and/or improve itself.

  <br>
 <a href="/images/Capture.JPG"><img class="blog-image" style="width: 65%" src="/images/Capture.JPG" align="center"> </a>